Laura Scudder: Branding and advertising innovation

-She expanded into peanut butter and mayonnaise in order to keep her workforce employed year round since potato chips tended to sell best during summertime.
-She published recipes to raise interest in her products and was noted for a chocolate cake recipe that used mayonnaise instead of eggs and butter.
-Ingredients like butter and fresh eggs were scarce during World War II due to rationing for civilians because of the effort to supply the needs of military personnel.
+Scudder often personally promoted her products at hospitals, in schools and at area women’s club meetings.
+She often shared recipes twice per week on local radio stations that used her company's potato chips.
+One of the recipes she shared was a chocolate cake recipe that used Scudder's mayonnaise instead of eggs and butter.
+Ingredients like butter and fresh eggs were scarce during World War II due to civilian rationing to supply the needs of the military.